josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/♻️_Cybernetics/🧢_big_daddy_nato.md

 Incident records.

 Vehicle information where lawfully available.
+(Or, simply, available with minimal challenge.).

 Public-order intelligence.